 Cross the stile and head in a southward direction aiming slightly to the right of a little copse which protrudes into the field.
 Find a stile in the corner of the field and follow the field edge until you meet a road.
 Turn left and take the fork in the road to St Leonard's Church.

 Walk through the churchyard and pass to the right of it to a stile.
 Cross the next field and turn left down the road.

-Walk down the road and after about 200m there is a bridlepath where the road bears left.
+Walk down the road and after about 200 metres there is a bridlepath going straight on where the road bears left.